-Figure 9.13: Bhabha events of BHLUMI simulation at the Z-pole are plotted for the back-to-back opening angle of scattered electron-position pairs in Center-of-Mass and the laboratory frames (left).
+Figure 9.13: Bhabha events of BHLUMI simulation at the Z-pole are plotted for the back-to-back opening angle of scattered electron-position pairs in the Center-of-Mass and the laboratory frames (left).
 The impact positions on the LumiCal front face are plotted in slides of φ angles every 45 degrees (right).
-The detector coverage is illustrated in green lines indicating a beam-pipe of 20 mm, extended from beam center at $x=\pm 16.5$ mm.
+The detector coverage is illustrated in green lines indicating a beam-pipe of 20 mm, extended from beam center at $x = \pm 16.5$ mm.
+Can the label "CMS" in the left plot be changed to "CM frame" to avoid confusion with the CMS experiment?
+Also, the x-axis title could be a bit more intuitive.

 The double ring configuration of the CEPC machine design at the interaction point has a beam crossing angle of 33 mrad.
 The effect to the electrons of Bhabha interaction is a boost off the accelerator ring center, by maximum 16.5 mrad in horizontal direction.
 The distribution is simulated with the BHLUMI program.
 The shift on back-to-back angle is plotted in Fig. 9.13.
 The boost is toward +x direction of the laboratory frame.
-The electron impact positions on the LumiCal front-layer at z=100 cm are also plotted in Fig. 9.13, in slices of every 45 degrees to indicate the dependence on p_T direction.
-The beam-pipe centers are at $x=\pm 16.5$ mm.
+The electron impact positions on the LumiCal front-layer at z = 100 cm are also plotted in Fig. 9.13, in slices of every 45 degrees to indicate the dependence on p_T direction.
+The beam-pipe centers are at $x = \pm 16.5$ mm.
 The green lines indicate the beam-pipe area of 20 mm in radius extending horizontally, and the coverage of the LumiCal in segmentation of circular and rectangular silicon wafers.
 The electron impact positions are illustrated for >20 mrad to the laboratory frame.
 Electrons of low scattering angles, in particular for those in -x direction, are lost into beam-pipe.
 To have both scattered electrons and positrons detected, the corresponding θ{min} on the horizontal axis is the beam-pipe acceptance plus 16.5 mrad.
-The loss of vents on vertical direction is much less.
-With a beam pipe as indicated with $\pm y$ dimension equals radius, the horizontal boost is not losing electrons with a larger y-position.
+The loss of events on vertical direction is much less.
+With a beam pipe as indicated with $\pm y$ dimension equals radius, the horizontal boost does not lead to the loss of electrons with a larger y-position.
 A large detector coverage for Bhabha events is most favorable.
 The large opening of beam-pipe position is inevitable.
 We shall pursue the vertical dimension to be low as possible for a total integrated Bhabha cross section of larger than 50 nb.

-Figure 9.14: Event display of a GEANT simulation for electron shower on the LumiCal configuration stacked with 20 decks of silicon and Tungsten layers in TUBE and CONE shapes.
+Figure 9.14: Event display of a GEANT simulation for electron shower on the LumiCal configuration stacked with 20 decks of silicon and Tungsten layers in TUBE (left) and CONE (right) shapes.